ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 - Add new method for fetching the access token for Host and Archtics.
 - Add Experience SDK SSO Pinless Feature to disable pin prompt within add, return, and upgrade buttons.
 - Upgrade to Experience iOS SDK v4.9.3 for Swift 3.1 and Experience iOS SDK v5.0.5 for Swift 4.0.0 to allow access to certain Experience Swift objects.
-- Updated `onLoginSuccessful()` PresenceLoginDelegate method to return accessToken from the specidied backend
+- Updated `onLoginSuccessful()` PresenceLoginDelegate method to return accessToken from the specidied backend.
 - Updated `onLoginCancelled()` PresenceLoginDelegate method to return the backend name associated with a callback event.
+- Bug fixes and performance enhancements.

 ### Changes (12/05/2017 Release 1.4.0)
 - Added support for prefetching all tickets in background so barcodes are accessible even in offline mode.